SISC2014/JobAnalysis/README.md

 mongo-retrieval.wsgi - takes data from mongo and outputs it as JSON docs

 job-retrieval.wsgi - outputs json doc of jobs completed in the last X hours along with their project, user, cluster, start/end time, wall time, cpu time, site, and site coordinates

+reality-check.wsgi - returns total wall time for last eight days for user/project/site. goal is to compare with data provided by oim